Jolinda/lcnimodules/README.md

 # lcnimodules
-Useful python modules for the LCNI user base (others may also find them useful)
+Useful python modules for the LCNI user base

 slurmpy: submit jobs to slurm on the talapas data cluster.